bradfrost/atomic-design/chapter-5.md

 **A style guide has the opportunity to serve as a watering hole for the entire organization**, helping establish a common vocabulary for every discipline invested in the success of the company's digital products.
 Establishing this common vocabulary can lead to more efficient work, better communication, and more collaboration between disciplines across the organization.
 That's why the style guide should be an inviting place for everybody, not just design system users.

 Take the carousel (please!).
 This component is amazingly complex from an organizational standpoint.
 A homepage carousel on an e-commerce website requires input from a myriad of disciplines across the organization.
 Business owners and editorial staff must choose products to be featured in the carousel.
 Copywriters must ensure the copy is effective and stays within the constraints of the design.
 Art directors must ensure the aesthetic design is pleasing and the product photography is legible across every screen size.
 UX designers need to ensure the functionality and controls are intuitive.
-Front-end people need to make sure the component is responsive, accessible, and performant.
+Frontend people need to make sure the component is responsive, accessible, and performant.
 Backend developers need to make sure the component is properly wired up to the backend system.
 You get the idea.

 {% include figure.html src="../images/fpo.png" caption="Walmart carousel example" %}